githubsatelliteworkshops/ci-with-actions/FAQ.md

   - A: Delete the repository, unregister and re-register for the course on LL
 - Q: What are the possible OS targets?
 Is it possible to use a custom OS?
   - A:
     - You can do a custom OS, but would have to host the runner yourself.
-See these docs: https://help.github.com/en/actions/hosting-your-own-runners
+[See these docs](https://help.github.com/en/actions/hosting-your-own-runners)
     - Currently we support the following OS' on the GitHub hosted runners (default what the action would run on).
 See [relevant docs here](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#github-hosted-runners):
       - Windows Server 2019
       - Ubuntu 18.04